gradle/develocity-build-config-samples/maven-extension-rollout/README.md

    Make sure each line contains a single Git repository URL.
 1. Update the Maven `.mvn/extensions.xml` and the Gradle Enterprise `.mvn/gradle-enterprise.xml` files with your desired Gradle Enterprise configuration.
 1. Run the `./rollout.sh` bash script to execute the Gradle Enterprise configuration rollout.
 The script supports the following command line arguments:
-   * `-u`: Only update those repositories that already contain the `.mvn` folder where the configuration files are stored.
+   * `-u`: Only update those Git repositories that already contain the `.mvn` folder where the configuration files are stored.
    * `-f`: Force override of any pre-existing `extensions.xml` and `gradle-enterprise.xml` configuration files in the `.mvn` folder.
-   * `-p`: Push the applied changes to the listed repositories.
+   * `-p`: Push the applied changes to the listed Git repositories.
 Omit the `-p` flag to do a dry run.

 ### How it works